MetaMask/metamask-docs/api-sdk/how-to/use-sdk/unity.md

 It also supports deeplinking on mobile platforms.
 You can use all the [provider API methods](../../reference/provider-api.md) right from your game.

-## Video tutorial
+## Video demo

-The following video tutorial explains how to install and use the MetaMask Unity SDK.
+The following video demonstrates how to install and use the MetaMask Unity SDK.

 <p align="center">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/0D1cIH-PZtI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>